bgruening/galaxytools/tools/sailfish/README.rst

 These wrappers are copyright 2014 by Björn Grüning and additional contributors.
 All rights reserved.
 See the licence text below.

+The current wrappers by Mhd Ramez Alrawas and additional contributors are following the same copyright as the one mentioned in licence text below.

-Currently tested with sailfish 0.6.3.
+Currently tested with sailfish 0.10.1

 Automated Installation
 ======================